One of the best ways to draw on the go is just to take out your android phone or device and use your favorite drawing app.

 For just 0.89$ you have a simple sketching app ready to use.

-Be aware though, Simple Draw Pro: Sketchbook is not made with detailed artworks in mind.
+Be aware, though, that Simple Draw Pro: Sketchbook is not made with detailed artwork in mind.

-There are not a whole lot of brushes to choose from nor layers or masks for example.
+There are not many brushes to choose from, nor layers or masks, for example.

 It’s one of the best app for beginner artists for that reason as well, and definitely worth exploring!